Education Bureau: British Hong Kong

 In August 2022, the Education Bureau claimed that Hong Kong was never a British colony, and that the British did not have sovereignty over Hong Kong.

 Music video

 In September 2022, the Education Bureau encouraged schools to broadcast a patriotic music video called "On the Young China" and urged teachers, students, and parents to "appreciate" it.

 Teacher conduct

 In December 2022, the Education Bureau released a set of guidelines on conduct for teachers, which listed protecting national security, social order, and public interest as a priority.
 In addition, the guidelines stipulated that teachers should promote national education with a correct understanding of the national security law.

 English

-In 1998, schools had to adapt to "biliteracy and trilingualism."
+In 1998, schools had to adapt to "biliteracy and trilingualism".
 Pre-1997, 90% of secondary schools taught most subjects in English, and by 2019, only 30% used English.

 Principals

-In March 2023, the Education Bureau said that principals must have a "sense of national identity."
+In March 2023, the Education Bureau said that principals must have a "sense of national identity".

+Contracts

+In June 2023, the Education Bureau revised its guidelines, to mandate that government-subsidized schools must include national security terms in their contracts.

+Mainland China-based children

+In September 2023, SCMP reported that government officials were trying to convince parents from mainland China to send their children to Hong Kong schools, to counter a drop in enrollment in Hong Kong.

+National anthem

+In June 2024, the Hong Kong Education Bureau warned two schools that their students were not singing the national anthem loudly enough.